Information on receding hairlines

 - The telogen phase increases, leading to greater shedding of hair

 - The anagen growth phase becomes shorter, limiting the opportunity for regrowth.

 Once the primary hair is lost, a bald patch starts to appear.

-A receding hair line is closely linked to the aging process.
+A receding hair line is closely linked to the ageing process.
 The glory years of male pattern baldness usually fall between a man’s 30s and 50s, with the condition affecting around half of all men by the age of 50.